VineetChaudharyttn/AEM-Repository/S2-SlingAssignment1Example1.md

-Taking up a list of potential scripts for a request to a resource whose sling:resource type is example/sample and the request selectors are "print.a4" and the request extension is "html".
+Qestion 1: Example 1: Taking up a list of potential scripts for a request to a resource whose sling:resource type is example/sample and the request selectors are "print.a4" and the request extension is "html".
 What would be the order in which these scripts would be called ?

 (0) GET.jsp